 Brzezicki decided to hire Jeanne Ireland to help with her day-to-day duties.
 Now, she has some free time to herself, even though she still visits her mother three to four times a day.

-Caregivers who are part of the sandwich generation may benefit from installing a medical alert system in a senior's residence.
+Caregivers who are part of the sandwich generation may benefit from the installation of medical alert systems in a senior’s residence.
 This can allow an older adult to instantly send a personal emergency response message if they suffer an unexpected injury and require assistance.

 The Alzheimer’s Association estimates that there are currently 5.4 million Americans suffering from the disease and expects the condition to affect millions of baby boomers in the future.